tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * When measuring the performance and reliability of a model, machine learning engineers need to consider the precision of the model.
 What is precision?

-  * **Answer** Precision is the ratio of correctly predicted positive outcomes out of all predicted positive outcomes.
+  * **Answer:** Precision is the ratio of correctly predicted positive outcomes out of all predicted positive outcomes.

 * Recall is another performance metric that can be considered.
 What does the recall measure?
 What does recall reveal about the model's predictions?

-  * **Answer** Recall measures the number of correct positive predictions out of all predictions.
+  * **Answer:** Recall measures the number of correct positive predictions out of all predictions.
 The recall reveals that our model predicts more correct denies than approves.

 * Based off of the precision and recall returned from the classification report, how has this model performed?

-  * **Answer** The model would benefit from additional fitting/training.
+  * **Answer:** The model would benefit from additional fitting/training.
 The model currently denies users more than it approves, even when it should approve.
 The accuracy averages only to ~50%.

 * What is the difference between the confusion matrix and the classification report?

-  * **Answer** The confusion matrix identifies the number of categorical outcome predictions made by the model and juxtaposes it against the actual results.
+  * **Answer:** The confusion matrix identifies the number of categorical outcome predictions made by the model and juxtaposes it against the actual results.
 Confusion matrices are perfect for evaluating false positives and false negatives.
 The classification report uses accuracy, precision, and recall to measure the performance and success of the model.
 The focus is on the ratio of correctly and incorrectly predicted values against all predictions.

 * Ask students to provide some examples of when accuracy can be sacrificed?

-  * **Answer** When running a model where speed is more important than accuracy.
+  * **Answer:** When running a model where speed is more important than accuracy.
 A good example is when detecting fraud.
 It is more important to try and predict faster than to be more accurate.
 Time spent running a model for accuracy could result in a fraudulent transaction being processed and not flagged in time.

 Ask for any remaining questions before moving on.